steffen-wedig/steffen-wedig.github.io/content/projects.md

   - block: markdown
     content:
       title: Application of Nickel-containing Inks in the Binder Jet 3D-Printing of Ni/Al2O3 Catalysts for CO2 Methanation
-      subtitle: Bachelor's Thesis at the Chair of Technical Chemistry 1 - Prof. Kai-Olaf Hinrichsen - 3 mo.
+      subtitle: Bachelors Thesis at the Chair of Technical Chemistry 1 - Prof. Kai-Olaf Hinrichsen - 3 mo.
       text: |
       Many essential industrial processes depend on catalysis.
 Otimization of catalysts and reactors can be difficult, due to manufacturing contraints of the catalysts pellets.
 Additive manufacturing offers the capability of produce (almost) ny desired shape, and could therefore be used for optimizing catalayst pellets geometries and thereby the chemical reactions.
-In my bachelor's thesis, I used a 3D-printing manufacturing process (binder jetting) of alumina supported nickel catalysts for CO2-reduction.
+In my bachelors thesis, I used a 3D-printing manufacturing process (binder jetting) of alumina supported nickel catalysts for CO2-reduction.
 The laboratory work in the experimental group of the Chair for Technical Chemistry 1 contained a wide range of mechanical, physical, and chemical characterization - Crushing strength tests, porosometry, N2 physisorption, powder XRD, UV/VIS Spectroscopy, TEM, XPS.
   - block: markdown
     content:
       title: Sintering with Concentrated Sunlight On Regolith for Constructing Lunar Habitats (SCORCH)